hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/_docs/how_to_istall_chrome_for_testing.md

 # Replace with the actual code you want to test.
 Since the input code was empty,
 # we're testing a hypothetical function related to downloading a file.
-# This example demonstrates error handling and edge cases.
+# This example demonStartes error handling and edge cases.

 def download_file(url, filename):
     """Downloads a file from a URL and saves it with the specified filename.